Travel guide

 Notifications, maps, and messages during travel Yes Via iPhone with PuraSim eSIM

 Golden rule for travelers: if you carry your iPhone with an active travel eSIM, your Apple Watch will be connected.
-You only need the watch to function 100% alone abroad if you leave your phone at the hotel, and that's a different story that depends on your carrier.
+You only need the watch to work 100% on its own abroad if you leave your phone at the hotel, and that's another story that depends on your carrier.

 Alternatives and final tips

-If your absolute priority is for the watch to function completely independently in another country, the options are limited and expensive: you would have to contract your carrier's international roaming service for the Apple Watch, if available, which usually involves high fees.
-For 99% of travelers, it's not worth it.
+If your absolute priority is for the watch to function completely independently in another country, the options are limited and expensive: you would have to contract international roaming for your Apple Watch with your carrier, if available, with fees that can exceed several euros per day.
+It's advisable to check the current price with your carrier, as it's not worth it for most travelers.

 Can I install a travel eSIM directly on my Apple Watch?

-So, how does a travel eSIM benefit me if I have an Apple Watch?
+So, what's the point of a travel eSIM if I have an Apple Watch?

 A lot.
 You install it on your iPhone, and as long as you carry your phone with you or nearby, your Apple Watch will have data via Bluetooth, WiFi, or hotspot.
-You'll get notifications, maps, and messages without paying roaming fees.
+You'll get notifications, maps, and messages without paying roaming or extra carrier fees.

 Does the Apple Watch work without the iPhone abroad?

 Generally not with a travel eSIM.
-For the watch to work completely independently outside your country, you would need a Cellular plan from your carrier with international coverage, which usually has additional fees.
+For the watch to work completely on its own outside your country, you would need a Cellular plan from your carrier with international coverage, which usually has additional fees.
+With a travel eSIM, the practical model is to have the watch plus iPhone nearby.

-Only GPS + Cellular models: from Series 3 onwards, SE models, and Ultra models.
-GPS-only models always depend on the iPhone or WiFi.
+Only GPS + Cellular models: from Series 3 onwards, SE, and Ultra and Ultra 2.
+GPS-only models always depend on the iPhone or WiFi and do not have their own eSIM.

-Do I need to deactivate roaming for my regular line?
+Do I need to deactivate roaming on my regular line?

-Yes, it's recommended.
-Deactivate roaming for your primary line and use data from the PuraSim eSIM, which works without roaming, to avoid surprise charges.
+Yes, it is highly recommended.
+Deactivate roaming on your main line and use the data from the PuraSim eSIM, which works without roaming, to avoid surprise charges as soon as you land.

 Yes, keeping the hotspot active consumes more iPhone battery.
-If you only need data near your phone, the Bluetooth/WiFi connection between the watch and iPhone is more efficient.
+If you only need data near your phone, the Bluetooth or WiFi connection between the watch and iPhone is more efficient.
+Activate the hotspot only when you plan to move away from your phone.

 Conclusion

-To recap honestly: a travel eSIM cannot be installed directly on the Apple Watch, because its eSIM depends on the iPhone's carrier via One Number.
-But that's not a real problem for traveling: you install your PuraSim eSIM on your iPhone, and the watch connects through it via Bluetooth, WiFi, or hotspot.
-You'll have data in 218 destinations, from $0.85, with QR in 1 minute, without roaming and with 24/7 Spanish support.
-The practical way to stay connected with your watch is clear, simple, and affordable.
-Choose your eSIM and start your trip or consult the official Apple Watch support for details on your model.
+To recap honestly: a travel eSIM does not install directly on the Apple Watch, because its eSIM depends on the iPhone's carrier via One Number.
+But that's not a real problem for travel: you install your PuraSim eSIM on your iPhone and the watch connects through it via Bluetooth, WiFi, or hotspot.
+You'll have data in more than 200 destinations, with a QR code in minutes, no roaming, and Spanish support.
+The practical way to travel connected with your watch is clear, simple, and economical.
+Choose your eSIM and start your trip or consult official Apple Watch support for details on your model.

 Marc González Sáez